5 clever little iCloud tips you’ll probably use

 Lost and found again

 If you accidentally delete a file, contact, bookmark or calendar item from iCloud you can easily find it and restore it using iCloud online.
-Visit www.icloud.com and login with your Apple ID; tap the Settings icon and scroll down the page to the Advanced area, here you can choose to Restore Files, Contacts, Calendars and Reminders and Bookmarks.
-The process can take a few minutes and you may be surprised at some of the files you find still available to you there – don’t wait too long as files are only kept here for 30-days.
-When you find the item(s) you are looking for just tap the checkbox and hit Restore.
+Visit www.icloud.com and login with your Apple ID.
+Then tap the Settings icon, and scroll down the page to the Advanced area.
+Once there, you can choose to Restore Files, Contacts, Calendars and Reminders and Bookmarks.
+The process can take a few minutes, and you may be surprised at some of the files you find still available to you there – don’t wait too long, as files are kept here for only 30- ays.
+When you find the item(s) you are looking for, just tap the checkbox and hit Restore.

 Easy share

 You can share photos and videos with other family members from within iCloud even if they don’t use iCloud themselves.
-To do so, open Photos and select the images and videos you want to share and then tap the Share icon.
-Choose iCloud Photo Sharing and then select ‘new public album’.
-An album will be created and you’ll get a URL to share with others they can use to access the images, even if they don’t use iCloud (or any Apple product).
-(In iOS 12 you simply choose the Copy Link command in the Share pane).
+To do so, open Photos, select the images and videos you want to share, and then tap the Share icon.
+Choose iCloud Photo Sharing and then select "new public album."
+An album will be created, and you’ll get a URL to share with others that they can use to access the images even if they don’t use iCloud (or any Apple product).
+(In iOS 12, you simply choose the Copy Link command in the Share pane.)

 Spam defense